Kams7/Space-shooting-Game/README.md

 To play this game follow the below steps:

-Clone this repo </br>
+1. Clone this repo </br>
-Do "pip install pygame" (For me it didn't install directly don't know why.
-So I created a virtual env and installed) </br>
+2. Do "pip install pygame" - For me it didn't install directly don't know why(Could be skill issue🫠).
+So I created a virtual env and installed </br>
-and run main file "python3 main.py"
+3. Run main file "python3 main.py"